 By its nature, outsourcing hides work away from the business owner and their management.
 This isn’t necessarily a bad thing, but it does present a very potent need for measurement.
 Without a system for measuring performance, you’ll have no real way of telling how much the outsourcing company is doing for you.
 Determine how you’re going to measure their performance, and periodically check on these metrics.
 Depending on what you’re outsourcing, you may be able to deploy secret shoppers, and have people experience their work first-hand.

 Depending on Them Too Much

 You wouldn’t stick to a single supplier for a business-critical material or product, and you certainly shouldn’t do the same when it comes to outsourcing work to companies.
-What would happen if the company you’re outsourcing to suddenly went bankrupt, or if your activity went through a sudden spike they wouldn’t be able to keep up with?
+What would happen if the company you’re outsourcing to suddenly went bankrupt and filed for bankruptcy with the help of a chapter 13 bankruptcy attorney, or if your activity went through a sudden spike they wouldn’t be able to keep up with?
 Though you may get comfortable with a business you’ve been outsourcing to for a while, it’s important not to lean on them too much, and to have redundant capacity in place.
+Insolvency practitioners like the ones at https://insolvencypractitioner.org.uk can play a crucial role in managing the fallout if the company you’re outsourcing to faces financial distress or goes bankrupt, emphasizing the importance of preparedness for various “what if” scenarios.
 If you don’t have plans in place for a range of “what if” scenarios, then you’re way too exposed.